equivalentideas/WestConnex-M4-East-EIS/volume-1A/project-development-and-alternatives.md

 Other locations considered for the eastern ventilation facility, and the reasons they were discarded,
 were:

-x

-On the south-eastern side of the Parramatta Road and Frederick Street intersection (the Bunnings site) – this would have involved impacts on a locally listed heritage item.
+* On the south-eastern side of the Parramatta Road and Frederick Street intersection (the Bunnings site) – this would have involved impacts on a locally listed heritage item.
 Consideration was given to incorporating the ventilation outlet within the clock tower at this building; however, it is not sufficiently high or wide to meet operational needs and achieve air quality goals.
 Bunnings is a major local employer and construction of the ventilation facility at this location would have required acquisition of the property and relocation or closure of the Bunnings store

-x

-On the south-western side of the Parramatta Road and Frederick Street intersection – this would increase the distance from the tunnel exit portals, and would require additional reverse flow jet fans to draw the air back to the ventilation outlet.
+* On the south-western side of the Parramatta Road and Frederick Street intersection – this would increase the distance from the tunnel exit portals, and would require additional reverse flow jet fans to draw the air back to the ventilation outlet.
 It would also involve the acquisition of residential properties in Earle Avenue at Ashfield that are located within The Ranch heritage conservation area

-x

-On land identified for use during construction of the project at Northcote Street, west of the Wattle Street intersection – this option would utilise land to be acquired for construction purposes.
+* On land identified for use during construction of the project at Northcote Street, west of the Wattle Street intersection – this option would utilise land to be acquired for construction purposes.
 However this would mean that construction of the ventilation facility could not commence until tunnelling works are complete, extending the duration of construction and delaying project commissioning

-x

-On land identified for use during construction of the project along Parramatta Road, further to the east – this would have been located a significant distance from the Wattle Street on- and off- ramps, resulting in the need to reverse air flow by jet fans through longer sections of tunnel, with increased energy use
+* On land identified for use during construction of the project along Parramatta Road, further to the east – this would have been located a significant distance from the Wattle Street on- and off- ramps, resulting in the need to reverse air flow by jet fans through longer sections of tunnel, with increased energy use

-x

-On land identified for use during construction of the project along Wattle Street, further to the north-east – this would have been located a significant distance from the Parramatta Road off- ramp, resulting in the need to reverse air flow by jet fans through longer sections of tunnel with increased energy use.
+* On land identified for use during construction of the project along Wattle Street, further to the north-east – this would have been located a significant distance from the Parramatta Road off- ramp, resulting in the need to reverse air flow by jet fans through longer sections of tunnel with increased energy use.